 The clinical curriculum includes supervised clinical practice experiences (SCPE), Physician Assistant Education Association (PAEA) End of Rotation (EOR) exams, clinical assignments, skills assessments, and other EOR activities.
 The clinical curriculum is intended to facilitate integration of didactic knowledge into competent clinical practice.
 Each student is expected to demonstrate progressive levels of competency throughout the clinical curriculum, ultimately reaching the competency required to practice as a newly-gradated PA (see Clinical and Professional Competency section).

-The clinical phase of the Program consists of 12 months of SCPE which are divided into the following clerkships (4 weeks = 3 credits):
+The clinical phase of the Program consists of 12 months of SCPEs which are divided into the following clerkships (4 weeks = 3 credits):